-- Help you resolve some of the confusion you may be feeling.
+- Resolve some of the confusion you may be feeling.

-- Provide a starting point for a more comprehensive, synonymized checklist in the future.
+- Have a starting point until a comprehensive, synonymized checklist becomes available.

 The Fauna of Alaska doesn’t currently include infraspecies such as subspecies or populations.
-I recommend consulting NatureServe Explorer (all taxa), Avibase (birds), and MacDonald and Cook (for Alaska mammals only).
+I recommend consulting NatureServe Explorer (all taxa), Avibase (birds), and MacDonald and Cook’s Recent Mammals of Alaska.

 We do not include taxa whose occurrences are unsubstantiated in Alaska.
 A list of birds can be found in the Checklist of Alaska Birds, which is published by the University of Alaska Museum.